CMPA breastfeeding – is it possible? Here’s everything you need to know about breastfeeding through CMPA and other allergies.

 But, if you want to continue and you’re prepared to do whatever it takes, then you absolutely can.

-Is There a Specific Breastfeeding Elimination Diet for Nursing CMPA Babies?
+Is There a Specific Breastfeeding Elimination Diet for Nursing a Baby Allergic to Breastmilk?

-However you plan to feed you CMPA baby, it’s important to remove the allergen that’s causing a reaction and subsequently making them poorly.
+However you plan to feed your CMPA baby, it’s important to remove the allergen that’s causing a reaction and subsequently making them poorly.

 At a time when you’ll be craving sugary foods thanks to your lack of sleep.